REST API Introduction

 What is a REST API?

-Think of a REST API like ordering pizza over the phone.
-You call the pizza place (API endpoint), tell them what you want (HTTP request), and they respond with your order status or the pizza itself (HTTP response).
+Think of a REST API like ordering langos over the phone.
+You call the langos place (API endpoint), tell them what you want (HTTP request), and they respond with your order status or the langos itself (HTTP response).

 Key Concept: REST APIs use standard HTTP methods to perform operations

-GET“What pizzas do you have?”View the menuGet device status, view policies
+GET“What langoss do you have?”View the menuGet device status, view policies

 POST“I’d like to order a large pepperoni”Create new orderAdd firewall rule, create VLAN